MIDI software for musicians

 Busker - Score editor and player (Windows)

-Also Serenade for MP3 files and Serenade for ordinary CD's (Windows)
+Also Serenade for MP3 files (Windows)

 Follow Me - Learn to play without knowledge of music notes

 Free sheet music for traditional songs With Midi files